githwxi/ATS-Xanadu/prelude/README.md

 map$fopr(itm: x0): (y0)
 ```

-We use `gseq_map` for applying `map` to a sequence of values.
-The
+We use `gseq_map` for an operation that traverses a given sequence and
+applies `map$fopr` to the value of each encountered item; the sequence
+traversal performed by `gseq_map` is referred to as the default or
+standard traversal of the sequence.

-output sequence of performing `gseq_map` on an input sequence may be
+The output sequence of performing `gseq_map` on an input sequence may be
 represented differently from the input sequence.
 For instance, the
 input sequence can be an array-based string (representing a sequence
 of characters) while the output sequence can be a linked list of some